Skip to main content

 console.log(event.eventName); // "UserCreatedEvent"

-console.log(event.occurredOn); // 2024-01-15T10:30:00.000Z
+console.log(event.occurredOn); // 2024-12-27T10:30:00.000Z

 Raising Events from Aggregates

-Use addDomainEvent() inside aggregate methods:
+Use addDomainEvent() inside aggregate methods to record events:

 class User extends Aggregate<UserProps> {